Go to henryford.com Torn seasonal HFH logo

 B. HFH Type of Collection Container and Amount of Specimen to be Collected

-• Use appropriate surgical specimen containers according to the size of specimen submitted.
+• Use appropriate specimen containers according to the size of specimen submitted.
 The lids of the containers must be appropriately closed to avoid any leaking of body fluids and/or fixatives.

 C. HFH Types and Amounts of Fixatives